 THE EDWARD McGOWAN HEDGPETH AWARD

-THE INTERFRATERNITY COUNCIL MAN OF THE YEAR AWARD, PANHELLENIC COUNCIL WOMAN OF THE YEAR AWARD, NATIONAL PAN-HELLENIC COUNCIL AWARD, & GREEK ALLIANCE COUNCIL AWARD
+THE INTERFRATERNITY COUNCIL MAN OF THE YEAR AWARD, PANHELLENIC COUNCIL WOMAN OF THE YEAR AWARD, NATIONAL PAN-HELLENIC COUNCIL AWARD, & MULTICULTURAL GREEK COUNCIL AWARD

-Established by the Panhellenic Council, the National Pan-Hellenic Council, the Interfraternity Council, and the Greek Alliance Council, these awards are presented annually to undergraduates who have made the most significant contributions in the areas of leadership, scholarship, service to their individual chapters, and Greek and University Communities.
+Established by the Panhellenic Council, the National Pan-Hellenic Council, the Interfraternity Council, and the Multicultural Greek Council Award, these awards are presented annually to undergraduates who have made the most significant contributions in the areas of leadership, scholarship, service to their individual chapters, and Greek and University Communities.

 THE MARTY POMERANTZ SPORT CLUBS COUNCIL ACHIEVEMENT

 Established in 1979, this award is named in honor of Marty Pomerantz, who served as the Director of Campus Recreation for 22 years.
 It is given annually to the undergraduate who demonstrates leadership, commitment, and makes the greatest positive contribution to the strength and vitality of the sport clubs program.
 Primary Contact: Tori Hooker, email@example.com

 Established by the UNC General Alumni Association (GAA), this award is presented to the member of the graduating class who, as an undergraduate student, has contributed most to the preservation and enhancement of loyalty and goodwill between The University of North Carolina and its students, alumni and friends.
 This award is in honor of J. Maryon “Spike” Saunders (class of 1925) who led the GAA for 43 years.
 Primary Contact: Marcie Leemore, firstname.lastname@example.org